Born: Windsor, England.

 Trained: The Royal Ballet School, member of the Aud Jebsen Young Dancers Programme in the 2014/15 Season.

 Joined Scottish Ballet?
-Summer 2015, promoted to First Artist in July 2018.
+Summer 2015, promoted to First Artist in July 2018 and to Soloist in February 2019.

 Do you remember a moment when you decided or realised that you wanted to be a professional dancer?